TedHusted/awake/awake.md/awake.md

 Carla nods.
 She leans forward and answers for Noah.
 “True.
 But we have another recording that passes SI detection.
 That reel was definitely modified.”

-“Originally,” says Noah, “I just wanted to know if CTSB had found the phone.
+“Originally,” says Noah, “I only wanted to know if CTSB had found the phone.
 There might be another original copy of the Zoom meeting recording.
 Then the rest of the story unravelled.”

 “The request feels like it has a personal element, Dr. Harper.”
 Marquez made the statement feel like a question.

 “Nexus brought up Pulse at the PDB session last Wednesday.
 It felt like enough of a connection to justify an inter-agency meeting,” explains Noah.

-Dr. Marquez nods absently.
+Dr. Marquez nods.
 Then she turns her head to stare at the picture of the whiteboard on her tablet.

 “Have you shared your findings with a SI?”

 Carla shakes her head.
 “Didn’t seem prudent.”

-“The crux seems to be whether the code changes were made by Brent or … somehow else. — I wonder if we should be looking at the actual code ourselves.”
+“The crux seems to be whether Brent made the code changes.
+Or if they were made … somehow else. — Maybe  we should be looking at the actual code ourselves.”

 “We don’t have enough for a warrant, do we?” asks Noah.